mintlayer/core/README.md

 For more information on what a [runtime](https://substrate.dev/docs/en/knowledgebase/getting-started/glossary#runtime) is follow the link.

 Most of Mintlayer's staking code exists in the runtime, see `staking.rs` and `lib.rs` to see that code.
+Other things that exist here are bits related to block production such as the block production period.
+The runtime must be written in no_std rust since it compiles to wasm.

 ### Pallets